Meta-Learning with Adjoint Methods: Experiments

 \subsection{Few-Shot Learning in Collaborative Filtering}

 Third, we examined our approach in three real-world applications of collaborative filtering.
 To this end, we used the following datasets.
-(1) \textit{Jester-1}\footnote{\url{https://goldberg.berkeley.edu/jester-data/}}~\citep{goldberg2001eigentaste}, which are about joke ratings.
+(1) \textit{Jester-1}({\url{https://goldberg.berkeley.edu/jester-data/}})~\citep{goldberg2001eigentaste}, which are about joke ratings.
 There are $100$ jokes, rated by $24,983$ users.
 Each user has rated at least $36$ jokes.
 The ratings are between -10 and 10.
-(2) \textit{MovieLens-100K} and (3) \textit{MovieLens-1M} \footnote{\url{https://grouplens.org/datasets/movielens/}}, movie rating datasets, where the former includes 10K ratings from 1K users on 1.7K movies, and the latter one million movie ratings from 6K users on 4K movies.
+(2) \textit{MovieLens-100K} and (3) \textit{MovieLens-1M} ({\url{https://grouplens.org/datasets/movielens/}}), movie rating datasets, where the former includes 10K ratings from 1K users on 1.7K movies, and the latter one million movie ratings from 6K users on 4K movies.
 The ratings are ranged from 0 to 5.
 Following~\citep{denevi2020advantage,denevi2021conditional}, we considered predicting the ratings of a given user (on different jokes or movies) as one task.

 Different users correspond to different tasks.
 For each user, we learned a neural network (NN) to predict the rating on a specific joke or movie.
 The input to the NN is the one-hot encoding of the joke or movie.
-The NN has two hidden layers, and each layer includes 40 neurons with the Tanh activation function.
+The NN has two hidden layers, and each layer includes 40 neurons with Tanh activation.
 We conducted meta learning on each dataset to estimate a good initialization for the corresponding rate prediction model.
 To prevent scarcity of the task data points, we selected the most frequently rated 100 movies in \textit{MovieLens-100K} and \textit{MovieLens-1M}, and only considered users who had rated at least 20 of them.
 This gives 489 and 4,985 tasks on \textit{MovieLens-100K} and \textit{MovieLens-1M}, respectively.
 For \textit{Jester-1}, we used all $24,983$ tasks.
 For each dataset, we sampled $100$ tasks for testing and used the remaining tasks for meta learning.
 We examined two few-shot settings: 15shot-20val, where 15 examples were used in meta-training and 20 examples in meta-validation, and 20shot-30val where 20 examples were used in meta-training and 30 example in meta-validation.
-During the meta learning, when the data points of a sampled task are less than the required meta training and validation examples, we re-sample a new task.
+During the meta learning, when the data points of a sampled task are less than the required meta training and validation set size, we re-sample a new task.
 At the test stage, the training for each task used the same number of examples for few-shot learning and the remaining were used for evaluation.